-SMP 2 - Reason abstractly and quantitatively

-SMP 6 - Attend to precision

-SMP 7 - Look and make use of structure
+Standards for Mathematical Practice of Focus in the Task: SMP 2 - Reason abstractly and quantitatively SMP 6 - Attend to precision SMP 7 - Look and make use of structure

-Launch (Whole Class): As part of accessing background knowledge, you may wish to ask students what they remember about the data from the task Texting By the Numbers.
+As part of accessing background knowledge, you may wish to ask students what they remember about the data from the task Texting By the Numbers.
 The purpose is only to have students mention data from Rachel and her mom, with comments related to the story the data told (specifics not needed).
-Read the scenario from this task and have students answer the first question by writing and sharing a few observations about the two way table (review from the task during whole group discussion.
+Read the scenario from this task and have students answer the first question by writing and sharing a few observations about the two way table (review from the task After School Activity).